Diavolo Dance Theater

 Diavolo | Architecture in Motion (simply known as Diavolo) is an American dance company founded by Jacques Heim in 1992.
 The company's movement style encompasses modern dance, acrobatics, and gymnastics.
 Diavolo has been based in Los Angeles since its founding and has toured across the United States as well as Europe, Asia, and Latin America.

 The company

-Upon completion of his MFA (Dance and Choreography) at the California Institute of the Arts, Jacques Heim started Diavolo | Architecture in Motion, which performs acrobatic and modern dance movement set on a variety of oversized architectural structures.
+TUpon completion of his MFA (Dance and Choreography) at the California Institute of the Arts, Jacques Heim started Diavolo | Architecture in Motion, which performs acrobatic and modern dance movements set on a variety of oversized architectural structures.